alces-software/flight-appliance-docs/docs/source/launch-aws/launching_on_aws.rst

  - `Data-egress charges <https://aws.amazon.com/blogs/publicsector/aws-offers-data-egress-discount-to-researchers/>`_ for network traffic out of AWS
  - `Miscellaneous other charges <https://aws.amazon.com/pricing/services/>`_ (e.g. IP address allocation, DNS entry updates, etc.)

 Most charges are made per unit (e.g. per compute node instance, or per GB of storage space) and per hour, often with price breaks for using more of a particular resource at once.
-A full breakdown of pricing is beyond the scope of this document, but there are several tools designed to help you estimate the expected charges:
+A full breakdown of pricing is beyond the scope of this document, but there are several tools designed to help you estimate the expected charges; e.g.

  - `AWS Simple Monthly Calculator <https://calculator.s3.amazonaws.com/index.html>`_
  - `AWS TCO Calculator <https://awstcocalculator.com/>`_